-Report Title Recommissioning of the Holiday Activities and Food Programme Report Author AnnMarie Dodds, Executive Director of Children's Services, annmarie.dodds@northnorthants.gov.uk Rory Seymour, Commissioning Manager, rory.seymour@northnorthants.gov.uk Lead Member Cllr Scott Edwards - Executive Member for Children, Families, Education & Skills
+Report Title Recommissioning of the Holiday Activities and Food Programme Report Author AnnMarie Dodds, Executive Director of Children's Services, annmarie.dodds@northnorthants.gov.uk Lead Member Cllr Scott Edwards, Executive Member for Children, Families, Education & Skills

-Are there public sector equality duty implications? □ Yes  No Does the report contain confidential or exempt information (whether in appendices or not)? □ Yes  No
+Key Decision □ No Is the decision eligible for call-in by Scrutiny? ⊠ Yes □ No Are there public sector equality duty implications? □ Yes ⊠ No Does the report contain confidential or exempt information (whether in appendices or not)? □ Yes ⊠ No Applicable paragraph number/s for exemption from publication under Schedule 12A Local Government Act 1972